AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 The issue was in the `getComponent<T>` function.
 You see, this function needs to:

-1. Find what's the proper `ComponentSystem` for `T`.
+1. Determine the proper `ComponentSystem` for `T`.
 2. Get that `ComponentSystem`
 3. Call its `tryGet` method with the right entity.
 4. Cast to `T`
 5. Return the result.

-This isn't *too* much work, but it's step 1 that killed us.
+This isn't *too* much work, but it's steps 1 and 2 that killed us.
-The engine stores each `ComponentSystem` in an `std::vector`.
+The engine stores each `ComponentSystem*` in an `std::vector`.
 Each `ComponentSystem` then stores all its components in another vector.
 So, every time, we are hitting at least two different places in memory, and possibly more!
-I didn't think this would be a problem, but benchmarking with the excellent [Callgrind](http://valgrind.org/docs/manual/cl-manual.html) tool showed that the engine was spending quite a bit of time in just fetching `ComponentSystem`s out of the vector.
+I didn't think this would be a problem, but benchmarking with the excellent [Callgrind](http://valgrind.org/docs/manual/cl-manual.html) tool showed that the engine was spending quite a bit of time in just fetching `ComponentSystem*`s out of the vector.

 # Optimization Ideas?

 I quickly saw a potential optimization opportunity:
-We *always* get the same `ComponetSystem`s for each entity on every call to `eachEntity`.
+We *always* get the same `ComponetSystem*`s for each entity on every call to `eachEntity`.
 If we call `w.eachEntity<Image&, Position&>` we get the `ImageComponentSystem` and `PositionComponentSystem` every time!
 There's no reason to do that.
 We should get them all *once*, before the `for` loop.